system76/docs/_articles/touchpad-disable.md

 ---
 layout: article
 title: Disable Touchpad While Typing
-description: If you would like to disable your touchpad while typing, please follow these instructions.
+description: If you would like to disable the touchpad while typing, please follow these instructions.
 keywords:
   - touchpad
   - trackpad